-The College of Medicine is ranked 40th among the nation's top research medical schools, according to U.S. News & World Report.
-The College includes 28 research-oriented basic and clinical academic departments, almost 900 students, over 700 residents and fellows, and more than 1,200 faculty members.
-The Jacksonville campus, located 75 miles to the northeast, is home to more than 350 physicians and scientists delivering medical care in an urban setting, performing research and educating medical students and residents.
+The College of Medicine is ranked 36th among the nation's top research medical schools, according to U.S. News & World Report.
+The College includes 28 research-oriented basic and clinical academic departments, over 1,100 students, over 900 residents and fellows, and more than 1,400 faculty members.
+The Jacksonville campus, located 75 miles to the northeast, is home to more than 450 physicians and scientists delivering medical care in an urban setting, performing research and educating medical students and residents.